 Compressed air is used as the purging gas.
 It safely separates the potentially explosive ambient atmosphere from the analyzer module.

 Various models of the AO2040-Fidas24°Ex are available, refer to Ex marking and versions on page 8

-Only the schematic structure differs between the designs for Equipment Protection Level (EPL) Gc/Gb and Dc/Db.
+Only the schematic structure differs between the Category 3G/2G and 3D/2D versions.